 After a successful implementation of the ISGOTT 6 at our customer Vopak at various terminals such as Europoort (Rotterdam), Sebarok (Singapore), Deer Park (Houston), our solution has the maturity to carry out further use cases.

 Due to many fast developments tankers and terminal companies have gone through, ICS (International Chamber of Shipping), IAPH (International Association of Ports and Harbors), and OCIMF have pushed to more updates which also concern matters such as ranging from gas detection to alternative and emerging technologies.

-The new ISGOTT version 6 guide is more focused on the human factors.
+The new ISGOTT 6 guide is more focused on human factors.
 It clearly states that in order to maintain and improve safety management, tankers and terminals need a better understanding of the risks posed by human factors.

 See how Vopak has digitized their ISGOTT 6 with Smartflow.
 Read Use Case

 How do the new ISGOTT 6 changes affect the Ship/Shore Safety Checklist?

 Good communication is key in transferring operations safely between the terminal and the tanker.
 Smartflow helps to digitize from pre-arrival to departure checklists, assuring safe compliance between procedures at all stages.

 The main important update to the Ship/Shore Safety Checklist is that communication should start before the vessel’s arrival at the terminals.
 By having this checklist in a digital format, the loading masters, supervisors, the chief, and the captain can identify and address issues even before there’s an actual problem.

 To support the communication from the time the vessel arrives at the berth to the completion of cargo operations and the vessel's departure, Smartflow has created digital checklists for each stage, automatically showing the relevant parts based on the product to be transferred.